Simple home made mayo recipe

-Let me start by asking you a question – have you tasted home made mayo?
+Let me start by asking you a question: have you tasted home made mayo?
 It’s subtly, yet amazingly different from the stuff you buy in the shops.
 And so creamy and yummy that you won’t want to buy it ever again!

-A lot of recipes talk about mixing your ingredients and then slowly drizzling in the oil so that your mayo doesn’t separate and that’s what used to put me off!
+A lot of recipes talk about mixing your ingredients and then slowly drizzling in the oil so that your mayo doesn’t separate and that’s what used to put me off!.
 Until I found this method, that is.

-Another important point is to use a light tasting oil, so that the oil flavour doesn’t overpower your mayo – some people recommend extra light olive oil – because in this case ‘light’ refers to the flavour.
+Another important point is to use a light tasting oil, so that the oil flavour doesn’t overpower your mayo.
+Some people recommend extra light olive oil because in this case ‘light’ refers to the flavour.

-The best part is that you can make it right in the jar/container that you’re going to store it in, so the only clean up is the blender stick.
-The ideal jar size is just wide enough to fit the head of your blender.
+The best thing about this easy mayo recipe, is that you can make it right in the jar that you’re going to store it in.
+The only clean up is the blender and measuring spoons.

 - 1 cup oil